 We can recommend Holbein and Winsor & Newton.
 It's a good idea to buy a few colours from different brands when you are first starting out, just so you can understand which paints work best for you and get a better understanding of the way watercolours work.
 You don't have to buy every colour of the rainbow, you can mix to create the colours you want, using even the most limited of palettes.

 There are two major factors to consider when painting with watercolours: wet and dry.
 As the name suggests, watercolour is a water-based medium.
-We can manipulate the darkness and saturation of the pigment depending on how much water we add.
+You can manipulate the darkness and saturation of the pigment depending on how much water you add.
 There are many ways to paint in watercolour and as you try them, you'll find the ones that work best for you.
-I've found working dry to wet helps me achieve more control.
+Working dry to wet can help achieve more control.

 04. Work from light to dark

 Another one of the key watercolour techniques to remember is working from light to dark.
 This means that anything you're keeping white or light in your watercolour painting needs to stay that way for the whole duration of the work.
 Build your values up layer by layer to arrive at the effect you want.
 This does take a lot of planning but the results will be worth it.